kstenerud/concise-encoding/ce-structure.md

 Array Types
 -----------

 An array represents a contiguous sequence of fixed length elements.
-The type of the array determines how its contents are interpreted.
+The length of an array is counted in elements (which are not necessarily bytes).
+The type of the array determines the size of its elements and how its contents are interpreted.

-The Concise Encoding formats place no limitation on how long an array can be, but implementations will have to choose a pragmatic limit (as a library and via schemas).
-Decoders must provide an option to automatically reject documents containing too-long values.
-This option must default to enabled for better security.

-There are three kinds of array representations in Concise Encoding:
+There are three primary kinds of array representations in Concise Encoding:

  * String-like arrays, which contain UTF-8 data.
-String-like array lengths are counted in bytes.
+A string-like array's elements are always 8 bits wide, regardless of how many characters the bytes encode (the array length is in bytes, not characters).
- * [Typed arrays](#typed-array), whose contents represent elements of a particular type.
-A typed array's length is counted in elements, not bytes.
+ * [Typed arrays](#typed-array), whose contents represent elements of a particular size and type.
  * Custom types, which represent custom data that only a custom codec designed for them will understand.
-Custom type lengths are counted in bytes, and are encoded either in the style of a uint8 array for custom binary, or a string-like array for custom text.
+Elements of a custom type array are always considered 8 bits wide (regardless of the actual data the bytes represent), and are encoded either in the style of a uint8 array for custom binary, or a string-like array for custom text.

 ### String-like Arrays

 String-like arrays are arrays of UTF-8 encoded bytes.
-String-like arrays must always resolve to complete, valid UTF-8 sequences when fully decoded (in CTE documents, such validation must occur after decoding all escape sequences).
-All invalid characters must be replaced with the Unicode replacement character (U+FFFD) as a security measure (they must NOT be truncated).
-Invalid character replacement must be done BEFORE other validation such as [duplicate checking in containers](#container-properties).
+String-like arrays must always resolve to complete, valid UTF-8 sequences when fully decoded.
+A string containing invalid UTF-8 sequences must be treated as a [data error](#error-processing).

+#### String Replacement

+In some contexts, string data must be interpreted and certain parts replaced in order to yield the final string.
+This processing must happen *before* any validation takes place.

+Text processing can occur:

+ * When escape sequences are encountered (CTE only)
+ * When a NUL character is encountered

 #### NUL

 The NUL character (U+0000) must be supported if the type allows it, but because NUL can be a troublesome character on many platforms, its use in documents is discouraged.

-Decoders must provide the option to automatically replace NUL with the Unicode replacement character (U+FFFD) as a security measure for environments that never use NUL.
-This option must default to enabled, because that's the most common and safest setting.
-NUL replacement must be done BEFORE other validation such as [duplicate checking in containers](#container-properties).
+Decoders must provide the option to automatically replace NUL with the Unicode replacement character (U+FFFD).
+This option must default to enabled.

-#### String
+#### String Type

 A basic UTF-8 string.
 There are no additional requirements or restrictions beyond those of string-like arrays.
+The string type supports NUL.

 ##### Line Endings